bcgov/DITP-DevOps/docs/bc-registries-audit-notification-workflow.md

 ![BC-Registries-Audit-Notification](./images/bc-registries-audit-notification.png)

+### Explaination of the alert

+In this example, the corporation registration date and corporation name mis-match represents that there is data mis-match between Orgbook and BC Reg.
+In order to fix the data issue, the topic needs to be deleted in OrgBook, and must be requeued from BC Registries.

 ##  About the BC Registries Audit Scripts

 ### What does it take for the BC Reg and OrgBook data to pass the audit?